 The product of over two decades of experience, Global Action Project's Media In Action Curriculum is available here for free download.
 Grab it, read it, use it, adapt it, and tell us how it worked (or didn't) for you.

 Global Action Project developed the Media In Action Curriculum through its after-school media arts programs and, more recently, its Media in Action trainings.
 Media in Action runs multi-day, intergenerational trainings for community organizers who want to harness the power of youth media to move their work further, faster.
-To learn more about Media in Action or to find out how to participate in a training, visit our Media in Action page.

 How to Use